 Rib knit fabric is any fabric that is knitted with alternating raised and lowered rows with ridges on both sides of the fabric.
 Ribbed knit fabric has more stretch and is more durable than plain knits.
 It is commonly used in T-Shirts.

 Sanforized fabric is a fabric, usually cotton, that has been manufactured via the sanforization process, a method of stretching, shrinking, and fixing woven cloth.
 This is done to reduce shrinkage in fabrics prone to shrinking.
-Fabrics marked as Sanforized indicates shrinkage will be held to no more than one percent.
+Fabrics marked as Sanforized indicate shrinkage will be held to no more than one percent.

 Satin fabric is any silk, polyester, or nylon fabric with a satin weave.
 It is highly lustrous on one side and dull matte on the other.

-Silicone fabric is fabric, usually a narrow strip, that is made from silicone, a rubber-like polymer.
+Silicone fabric is fabric, usually a narrow strip, which is made from silicone, a rubber-like polymer.
 It maintains elasticity and is often used inside the top of lingerie to make it cling to the skin.

 Silk fabric is a natural fabric made from fiber produced by the silkworm.

-Soy fabric, aka vegetable cashmere, is a fabric made from the hulls of soy beans or leftover dregs from tofu production.
+Soy fabric, aka vegetable cashmere, is a fabric made from the hulls of soybeans or leftover dregs from tofu production.
 Soy fabric is silk-like in texture and easy to care for.